tweag/python-monorepo-example/content/blog/2020-09-16-implicit-build-dependencies.md

 like system libraries and compiler toolchains?

-Implicit dependencies give rise to the biggest and most common problem with software builds - the lack of _hermiticity_.
+Implicit dependencies give rise to the biggest and most common problem with software builds - the lack of _hermeticity_.
 Without hermetic builds, _reproducibility_ and _cacheability_ are lost.

 This post motivates the desire for reproducibility and cacheability, and